JunioJsv/imperative-flutter/README.md

 ImperativeBuilder<int>(
     id: 'count',
     initialData: 0,
-    // the builder method will be called every time the state changes, updating only the widget within the scope.
+    /* the builder method will be called every time the state changes, updating only the widget within the scope */
     builder: (context, snapshot) {
         return Container(
             height: 48,